TaeKimJR/conductor-animate/README.md

 ```
 - `id`: The ID of a nested Animated.
 All Animated wrappers must have an associated config.
 - `animation`: The name that maps directly to an animation in the "animations" mapping.
 - `option`: Additional props that are passed to the Animation.
-You can define as many options as
+You can define as many options as are
-needed/allowed by the Animation.
+required/allowed by the Animation.

 *Example*
 ```javascript